ericthiele/FeedMe/README.md

 # FeedMe
-This is my response to the Engineering Challenge - https://github.com/peck/engineering-assessment?tab=readme-ov-file
+This is my response to the [Engineering Challenge](https://github.com/peck/engineering-assessment?tab=readme-ov-file)

 Reviewing the links supplied at the bottom of the challenge, I noticed that the page at https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data